SpeakUP Academy

 What does the suffix -versed mean in English?

-The suffix -versed experienced or knowledgeable in a specified subject; having been thoroughly engaged with a body of knowledge or skill In Spanish it usually maps to versado / ducho / entendido en.
+The suffix -versed describes how much someone knows about a subject: well-versed (highly knowledgeable) versus poorly-versed (having little knowledge).
+In Spanish it usually maps to versado / ducho / entendido en.

 Can you give an example of a word with -versed?